You open a new Logic Pro session, fired up and ready.

 - Pan your instruments.
 Create space in the stereo field.

 - Use your ears.
-Ask: Does it sound musical?
+Ask whether it sounds musical.

 Before you add a plugin: